AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 $$$endpoints

-When you need more flexibility than decorators allow, you can define your own custom `cask.Endpoint`s to replace the default set that Cask provides.
+When you need more flexibility than decorators allow, you can define your own custom `gask.Endpoint`s to replace the default set that Gask provides.
 This allows you to

 - Change the expected return type of the annotated function, and how allows you